RaphaelBecker/calculate_ledgers/README.md

   - currencies: [ZEUR, XXBT, XETH, LINK, ADA, XXRP, XLTC, DASH, KAVA]
   - To add new currencies, add new format and rounding option in the Calculator.java class.

-TODO:
-- The output is currently the balances and fees each year in the ledgers.csv.
-  - Taxes per trade in FIFO logic
-  - PDF export